 Garrison opened for Gary Gorence at the concert room at The Garage, Coffee, Music & More.
-At 1110 N. Main Street, in Fort Stockton, Texas, they are a locally owned and operated coffee and vapor shop, determined to bring live music to the area, with pretty much every genre represented.
-Upcoming events can be found at their website at www.thegaragetx.com, call (432) 701-0588, or email them at email@example.com.
+At 1110 N. Main Street, in Fort Stockton, Texas, they are a locally owned and operated coffee, determined to bring live music to the area, with pretty much every genre represented.
+Upcoming events can be found at their website at www.thegaragetx.com, call (432) 701-0588, or email them at firstname.lastname@example.org.

 Lisa C Hannon’s email is email@example.com.

 a murder mystery set in East Texas,